 Hi everyone, I'm Cassandre.
 Cherry season is at its peak, and besides eating them fresh, today I’m sharing how to use a French method to make a whole-fruit cherry jam that keeps each cherry bite beautifully intact.
 Try this French Cherry Jam at home!

 This black cherry jam takes two days to make, but each day’s work is quick.
-Day one lets the sugar dissolve fully overnight, giving the cherries time to candy naturally.
+Day one lets the sugar dissolve fully overnight, giving the cherries time to macerate and candy naturally.
 Day two is all about boiling to a thick, glossy finish.
 The final jam sits somewhere between soft candy and jelly; each cherry stays whole, looking like tiny red rubies.
 I hope you’ll try making it at home!

 More to love: